Generalised Temperley-Lieb algebras of type $G(r,p,n)$: The representations of

 \end{lem} Moreover, let $[\lambda],[\mu]$ be two reducible orbits.
 As $TL_{d,1,n}^{\Lambda^0}$-modules, we have

-Since $TL_{r,p,n}^1$ acts trivially on $W([\lambda])$ where $[\lambda]$ is reducible, the left hand side equals to the decomposition numbers for the corresponding cell modules of $TL_{r,p,n}$.
+Since $TL_{r,p,n}^1$ acts trivially on $W([\lambda])$ where $[\lambda]$ is reducible, the left-hand side equals the decomposition numbers for the corresponding cell modules of $TL_{r,p,n}$.
 The right-hand side can be obtained from Theorem 6.23 in \cite{LL22}.
-We are now in a position to describe the decomposition numbers of $TL(r,p,n)$.
+We are now in a position to describe the decomposition numbers of $TL_{r,p,n}$.

 \begin{thm} Let $TL_{r,p,n}$ be the Temperley-Lieb algebra for the imprimitive complex reflection group $G(r,p,n)$ as defined in Definition \ref{dfrpn}.
 According to Theorem \ref{csrpn}, $TL_{r,p,n}$ is a cellular algebra with respect to the poset $\mathfrak{P}_{n,p}$ in $(\ref{poset831})$.
 For an orbit of multipartitions $[\lambda]\in\mathfrak{P}_{n,p}$, let $W([\lambda])$ and $L([\lambda])$ be the cell and simple modules corresponding to $[\lambda]$, respectively.